bloxstraplabs/bloxstrap/README.md

 [![Discord](https://img.shields.io/discord/1099468797410283540?logo=discord&logoColor=white&label=discord&color=4d3dff)](https://discord.gg/nKjV3mGq6R)
 [![lol](https://img.shields.io/badge/mom%20made-pizza%20rolls-orange)](https://media.tenor.com/FIkSGbGycmAAAAAd/manly-roblox.gif)

-An open-source, alternative bootstrapper for Roblox.

 This is a drop-in replacement for the standard Roblox bootstrapper, providing additional useful features and improvements.
+Nothing more, nothing less.

-This does not touch or modify the game client itself, it's just a launcher!
+This does not touch or modify the game client itself, it's really just a launcher.
 So don't worry, there's [no risk of being banned](https://github.com/pizzaboxer/bloxstrap/wiki/Why-it%27s-not-reasonably-possible-for-you-to-be-banned-by-Bloxstrap) for using this.

 Running into a problem or need help with something?
 [Check out the Wiki](https://github.com/pizzaboxer/bloxstrap/wiki).
 If you can't find anything, or would like to suggest something, please [submit an issue](https://github.com/pizzaboxer/bloxstrap/issues) or report it in our [Discord server](https://discord.gg/nKjV3mGq6R).